aridoza/foundational-java/java-basics/linkedlists-maps-lesson/README.md

 ## Demo: Maps (10 mins)

 Let's try implementing a `HashMap`.
-Pretend we have a class called `Student` which contains the student's name, grades, and more.
+Let's say we have a class called `Student` which contains the student's name, grades, and more.
 Each student has a unique student ID we'll use as the key.

 ``` java
 HashMap<String,Student> studentMap = new HashMap<String,Student>();